You don’t have to be royalty to vacation like a king or queen.

 Perched at the very top of a hill and sheltered by 9th-century walls, Castello di Pavone makes for the ultimate country hideout.

 Who says staying in a castle has to break the bank?
-At this 14th-century castillo, nestled at the foothills of the Sierra de Gredos, you can book a room for just $75.
+At this 14th-century castillo, nestled at the foothills of the Sierra de Gredos, you can book a room for less than you probably think.

 It’s a palace, not a castle, but who can resist the setting of one of the great modern fairytales?